 Proposed amendments to these Bylaws shall become part of the plenary session agenda upon receipt by the President of a resolution in the form of:

-A petition of one-fifth (1/5) of the Member Senates, or
+A petition of one-fifth (1/5) of the Member Academic Senates, or

 A petition of the majority of the Board of Directors, or

-A petition presented at any of the first four general sessions and signed by a majority of registered Delegates present at the general session at which it was proposed.
+A petition presented before resolutions voting and signed by a majority of registered Delegates present at the general session at which it was proposed.

-A petition under A or B above must be received in time to be noticed in writing to the Member Senates for discussion at pre-plenary session area meetings.
+A petition under A or B above must be received in time to be noticed in writing to the Member Academic Senates for discussion at pre-plenary session area meetings.

 Section 2.
 Ratification

-The resolution for amending the Bylaws shall require a 2/3 vote of the registered Delegates present and voting.
+The resolution for amending the Bylaws shall require a 2/3 vote of the registered Delegates present and voting at Plenary Session.

 Section 1.
-Senate Rules
+ASCCC Rules

 The Academic Senate for California Community Colleges shall adopt Rules to implement the intent and purposes of these Bylaws.
-In cases not provided for in the Senate Rules, the procedures contained in Robert's Rules of Order, Newly Revised, shall govern the meetings of the plenary sessions and Senate committees.
+In cases not provided for in the ASCCC Rules, the procedures contained in the most recent edition of Robert's Rules of Order Newly Revised, shall govern the meetings of the Board of Directors, plenary sessions, and ASCCC committees.

 Section 2.
 Adoption

-Senate Rules may be adopted, amended or rescinded by action of the Academic Senate acting in plenary session.
+The resolution for adopting, amending, or rescinding the ASCCC Rules shall require a majority vote of the registered Delegates present and voting at Plenary Session.

 Section 1.
 Emergency Action

-The Board of Directors or elected Officers (Article III) may, as permitted by Corporations Code Sections 7140 and 7151, take actions or conduct business as necessary to protect the interests of the Academic Senate and its membership in the event of an emergency.
-A written record of all actions taken shall be maintained, and all such actions shall be subject to review by the Academic Senate at its plenary session.
+The Board of Directors or elected Officers (Article III) may, as permitted by Corporations Code Sections 7140 and 7151, take actions or conduct business as necessary to protect the interests of the ASCCC and its membership in the event of an emergency.
+A written record of all actions taken shall be maintained, and all such actions shall be subject to review by the ASCCC at its plenary session.